Partnership and Shareholder Disputes

 Resolving Partnership and Shareholder Disputes

-If the business' management cannot come to an agreement on their own, they may require the skill and advice of an attorney to help mediate, or to provide representation in the event that litigation is necessary.
+If the business's management cannot come to an agreement on their own, they may require the skill and advice of an attorney to help mediate or to provide representation in the event that litigation is necessary.

-It is generally more cost-effective and productive for all parties involved to resolve an issue without resorting to litigation, but it might not be possible in all circumstances.
-You should consult with your attorney all of the options available to you when a dispute with a partner or with shareholders occurs.
+It is generally more cost-effective and productive for all parties involved to resolve an issue without resorting to litigation, but this might not be possible in all circumstances.
+You should consult with your attorney and discuss all of the options available to you when a dispute with a partner or with shareholders occurs.

-If your company is experiencing a shareholder or partnership dispute, contact Due Doyle Fanning & Alderfer, LLP at 317-635-7700 for your initial legal consultation with one of our experienced Indianapolis employment attorneys.
+If your company is experiencing a shareholder or partnership dispute, contact Due Doyle Fanning & Alderfer, LLP at 317-635-7700 for your initial legal consultation with one of our experienced Indianapolis business litigation attorneys.
 We can help you work toward a productive solution for your company.

 8440 Allison Pointe Blvd